-All this talk of meaty treats shouldn’t have veggies and vegans feeling put off, food wise there are stalls from all over the world (not just Merkels EU), offering up a variety of meat and dairy free delicacies along side all the regular, carnivorous options.
+Don’t feel put off either.
+Food wise there are stalls from all over the world (not just Merkels EU)!
+As well as your standard meaty treats there are also a plethora of stalls hosting a variety of meat and dairy free delicacies.
 Two biggies being Northern Soul with their famous cheese toasties and Tikka Kebab Kitchen returning to the markets with their heart warming and belly hugging vegan curry.

 “We had a great family day out, getting in the Christmas spirit ready for our babies first Christmas.”